theandrelima/pydantic-serdes/docs/the_global_data_store.md

 - `save(obj)`: This method saves a model instance to the global store.
 It first checks if the object is already in the store and raises a `ModelAlreadyExistsError` if it is and the object's `_err_on_duplicate` attribute is True.
-  Otherwise, it adds the object to the appropriate `SerialWeaverSortedSet` in `_record` defaultdict.
+  Otherwise, it adds the object to the appropriate `SerialBusSortedSet` in `_record` defaultdict.

 - `_get_cls_name(obj)`: This private method returns the object's class name.
 It checks if the object is a class or an instance and returns the appropriate name.

 - `_search(model_class, search_params)`: This private method searches the records of a given model class based on the search_params.
-If search_params is provided, it returns a `SerialWeaverSortedSet` of records where the attribute specified by search_params matches the value.
+If search_params is provided, it returns a `SerialBusSortedSet` of records where the attribute specified by search_params matches the value.
 If search_params is not provided, it returns all records of the given model class.